arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 #### Wi-Fi® Configuration

 Click **Wi-Fi® Connection** to start configuring your network connectivity.
-Otherwise, you can connect your Portenta X8 to the Internet through an Ethernet cable using a USB-C® hub with an RJ45 port or a Portenta Carrier.
+The Portenta X8 can connect to the network through an Ethernet cable using either a USB-C® hub with an RJ45 port or a Portenta Carrier, via cellular connectivity using a Portenta Carrier and a Pro 4G Module, or through Wi-Fi®.
 In this tutorial, Wi-Fi® connectivity will be used.

 ![Arduino Linux Wizard Wi-Fi® Settings](assets/OOTB_homepage_Wifi.png "Arduino Linux Wizard Wi-Fi® Settings")

+***For detailed instructions on using cellular connectivity with the Portenta X8 and a Pro 4G Module, please refer to the [Cellular Connectivity with the Max Carrier & Pro 4G Module tutorial](https://docs.arduino.cc/tutorials/portenta-max-carrier/mpcie-4g-modem/) or the [Cat.4 Modem section](https://docs.arduino.cc/tutorials/portenta-mid-carrier/user-manual/#cat4-modem-cellular-connectivity) of the Portenta Mid Carrier User Manual.***

+***For detailed instructions on using Ethernet connectivity with the Portenta X8 and the RJ45 port of the Portenta Carrier, please refer to the [Ethernet section of the Portenta Hat Carrier User Manual](https://docs.arduino.cc/tutorials/portenta-hat-carrier/user-manual/#ethernet) or the [Ethernet section of the Mid Carrier User Manual](https://docs.arduino.cc/tutorials/portenta-mid-carrier/user-manual/#ethernet).***

-Choose **WiFi Network** option to continue network connectivity configuration with Wi-Fi® connectivity.
+Choose the **WiFi Network** option to continue network connectivity configuration with Wi-Fi® connectivity.

 ![Arduino Linux Wizard Wi-Fi® Network Selection](assets/OOTB_wifi_option.png "Arduino Linux Wizard Wi-Fi® Network Selection")